• Skip to main content

 • Brush on melted butter, then sprinkle on sugar and cinnamon powder.
 Tightly roll the dough up into a log.

-2 tablespoons vegan butter, ¼ cup granulated sweetener, 2-3 teaspoons cinnamon powder
+2 tablespoons butter, ¼ cup erythritol, 2-3 teaspoons cinnamon powder

 • Cut into 9 equal pieces, either using a sharp knife or a piece of dental floss.
 To cut dough with dental floss, slide the floss under your dough, cross it over at the top, and gently pull on both ends to form a clean cut.

 • Place cinnamon rolls into a 10-inch cast iron skillet or a 9-inch square pan.
 Bake for 22-25 minutes until lightly browned.
-Let them cool for 15-20 minutes before drizzling on the icing.
+Let them cool for 15-20 minutes.

 • While your rolls are cooling, make the icing by combining all ingredients needed.
 It should be pretty drippy and runny, so do add more milk to thin, if needed.

-¼ cup unflavored vegan yogurt, 2 tablespoons unflavored pea protein powder, 2 tablespoons granulated sweetener, plant based milk
+¼ cup yogurt, 2 tablespoons protein powder, 2 tablespoons erythritol, milk

 • Drizzle it on your protein cinnamon rolls, and it is ready to be enjoyed.